Hiking The Whisky Trek In The Swiss Alps

 Being in the Swiss Alps, the mountain inns are spread out across rugged, often high altitude terrain.
 Here are some of our favourite spots on the trail (click on the little dots for more information):

 To give you a taste of some of the scenery on offer, check out the pictures below.
-The first is of Berggasthaus Aescher, number 12 on the list above, and the second is some of the hiking scenery you can encounter in the Alpstein.
+The first is of Berggasthaus Aescher, number 12 on the list above, and the others are some of the incredible hiking scenery you can encounter in the Swiss Alps.

 There are some important points to consider when planning your whisky trek trip to the Alpstein.
 Probably the most important element to consider is the weather.
 For most people, the best time to hike the whisky trek would be mid to late Spring, and throughout summer to September.
 October and the winter months bring bitterly cold weather, and the Alpstein is far better suited to skiing than hiking in those months, unless you’re a seasoned winter orienteerer.